Character subpage for the Universe 2 characters.

 - Emotion Eater: As it turns out, Ribrianne and her Maiden Squadron aren't the only ones on the team who can use The Power of Love to reach new heights.
 When Zirloin along with Rabanra and Zarbuto absorb the love energy of their entire universe they transform into the Maiden Squadron 2.0 and actually end up wielding that power even better than the ladies did, almost managing to eliminate Goku, 17, and 18 from the tournament in one fell swoop.

-- Expy: He resembles Thanos from the Marvel Universe.
-He also looks a lot like General Rildo from Dragon Ball GT.
+- Expy: He looks a lot like General Rildo from Dragon Ball GT.
 His Ribrianne-inspired attire and poses also mirror the Para Brothers from the same series.

 - Face of a Thug: Appears imposing and threatening, but has been shown cheering on and rooting for Ribrianne and her teammates and taking part in the Ceremony of Love when they transformed.
 As it is for all denizens of Universe 2, love and beauty are very important to him.
 He even goes so far as to proudly wear Ribrianne's dress and use her girlish attacks after he inherits her powers.